 Former Mikasa Hotel (旧三笠ホテル)

-If you are after a spot that can provide you with a good understanding of the life of Westerners in Japan during the early 20th century, visit the Former Mikasa Hotel!
+If you are looking for a spot that offers a good understanding of the life of Westerners in Japan during the early 20th century, visit the Former Mikasa Hotel.
 It is a purely Western-style wooden hotel completed in 1905, designed and completed by the Japanese.
 As you walk around the hotel, which is more than 100 years old, you can examine the furniture and its elegant interior design.
-A clear snapshot of the past isn’t hard to gather from each room, especially the ones with photos of the time hung.
+A clear snapshot of the past isn’t hard to gather from each room, especially those with photos of the time displayed.

 For more information, refer to our article on the Former Mikasa Hotel!